XanaduAI/MrMustard/mrmustard/README.md

 ## Contribution guidelines

 - Always write new [tests](https://github.com/XanaduAI/MrMustard/tree/abstract_backend/mrmustard/tests) if you add new functionality or fix a bug.
-- Always type-hint the code (quantum-specific and math-specific type hints (like `Covmat` or `Tensor`) are importable from `mrmustard.typing`).
+- Always type-hint the code (quantum-specific and math-specific type hints (like `Covmat` or `Tensor`) are in `mrmustard.typing`).
-- Always write informative docstrings.
+- Always write informative docstrings using the Args/Returns pattern.

-You can raise [issues](https://github.com/XanaduAI/MrMustard/issues) to keep track of bugs, and we also have a [kanban board](https://github.com/XanaduAI/MrMustard/projects/1) to keep track of projects (you can [make your own](https://github.com/XanaduAI/MrMustard/projects) too).
+You can raise [issues](https://github.com/XanaduAI/MrMustard/issues) to keep track of bugs.
+We also have a [kanban board](https://github.com/XanaduAI/MrMustard/projects/1) to keep track of projects (you can [make your own](https://github.com/XanaduAI/MrMustard/projects) too).
 ## Architecture of MrMustard
 MrMustard is split into four+1 components: